-Based on data from our survey vendor, CultureAmp, a leading employee engagement organization with more than 5,000 customers.
+1 Based on data from our survey vendor, CultureAmp, a leading employee engagement organization with more than 5,000 customers.

-As we continue to grow, the compensation committee will evaluate our compensation philosophy and program objectives as circumstances require.
+Over the coming years, the compensation committee will evaluate our compensation philosophy and program objectives as circumstances require.
 At a minimum, the compensation committee will review our executive compensation program annually.

-2021 Executive Compensation Highlights
+2022 Executive Compensation Highlights